golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-images.md

 The general process of creating a Golem image looks like this:

-* Define the image content in Docker format (Dockerfile)
+* Define the image content in Docker format
 * Build a Docker image from the Dockerfile
 * Convert to Golem image using gvmkit-build ([example](/docs/creators/javascript/examples/tools/converting-docker-image-to-golem-format))